tahaimt/test/README.md

 Execute the following to start a cluster

-1. Install pm2 package globally (with npm or yarn) `npm install -g pm2`
+1. Install pm2 package globally (with npm or yarn) as admin or root

+   `npm install -g pm2`

 2. Execute the following command from root

    `pm2 start server.js -i 4`

 To stop the cluster, execute the following command